Gomez Addams: Portrayals

-In the 1960s American television series, Gomez was portrayed by John Astin.
+In the 1960s television series, Gomez was portrayed by John Astin.
 Astin also voiced the character in an episode of The New Scooby-Doo Movies, which featured the family.
 In the first animated series by Hanna-Barbera, Gomez was voiced by Lennie Weinrib.
 In the second animated series, also by Hanna-Barbera, Gomez's voice was again performed by John Astin.

 Gomez was played by Raul Julia in The Addams Family (1991) and Addams Family Values (1993).
 After Julia died in 1994, Tim Curry took up the role in the television film Addams Family Reunion in 1998, and in 1999, Gomez was played by Glenn Taranto in the TV series The New Addams Family, where he returned to the madcap attitude of his original 1960s incarnation with Astin guest-starring as Gomez's grandfather.
 In the Broadway musical, Gomez was initially played by Nathan Lane and later by Roger Rees.
 In the UK tour of The Addams Family musical in 2017, Gomez was portrayed by Cameron Blakely, who was set to reprise his role in 2021.
 The films differ from the television series in several ways, most significantly that Fester is Gomez's brother (in the television show, he was Morticia's uncle).
 The Addams Family notes that Gomez's parents were murdered by an angry mob, though in one scene in the sequel, when Gomez catches Fester with a pornographic magazine, they both look at the centerfold (unseen by the viewer) and fondly say "Mom".
 In Addams Family Values, Gomez and Morticia have a third child named Pubert, a seemingly indestructible baby with a thin, black moustache like his father.

 Oscar Isaac voiced Gomez in the 2019 animated adaptation of The Addams Family and its 2021 sequel.
 In the latter film, it is revealed that Gomez wears a wig made of Sasquatch fur due to losing his original hair in a napalm accident.

 Luis Guzmán portrays Gomez in Netflix series Wednesday.
 Both he and Morticia first met at Nevermore Academy, a boarding school for supernatural people (also known as "Outcasts").
 It is revealed in flashbacks that he and Morticia were involved in the death of a local teenage boy named Garrett Gates, who tried to kill Gomez in a blind rage, due to Gates' own infatuation with Morticia.
 Sheriff Galpin still believes that Gomez committed the murder and holds a grudge against the Addams' bloodline.
 After Gomez is re-arrested for Gates' murder, Morticia and Wednesday exhume Gates' body and find evidence that Gates died of accidental nightshade poisoning, clearing Gomez.

-In season 2, it's revealed that Gomez had the power to produce strong electrical charges, similar to his brother Fester and son Pugsley, but his powers were taken from him by his classmate Issac Night in an experiment in which Gomez was tricked into participating; it nearly killed him.
+In season 2, it's revealed that Gomez had electrokinesis,the power to produce strong electrical charges as his brother Fester and son Pugsley do, but his power were taken from him by his classmate Issac Night in an experiment in which Gomez was tricked into participating.
+It nearly killed him, his life being saved by Morticia's getting him out of Isaac's machine.